2026 Women's T20 World Cup Global Qualifier

-The 2026 ICC Women's T20 World Cup Qualifier will be an international cricket tournament to be held in January and February 2026 in Nepal.
-It will be the seventh edition of the Women's T20 World Cup Qualifier and will serve as the final qualification tournament in which the top four teams will qualify for the 2026 Women's T20 World Cup.
+The 2026 ICC Women's T20 World Cup Global Qualifier was an international cricket tournament that was played in January and February 2026 in Nepal.
+It was the seventh edition of the Women's T20 World Cup Global Qualifier and served as the final qualification tournament, with the top four teams earning qualification for the 2026 Women's T20 World Cup.